langroid/langroid/docs/notes/structured-output.md

-On supported LLMs, including recent OpenAI LLMs (GPT-4o and GPT-4o mini) and local LLMs served by compatible inference servers, in particular, [vLLM](https://github.com/vllm-project/vllm) and [llama.cpp](https://github.com/ggerganov/llama.cpp), the decoding process can be constrained to ensure that the model's output adheres to a provided schema, improving the reliability of tool call generation and, in general, ensures that the output can be reliably parsed and processed by downstream applications.
+On supported LLMs, including recent OpenAI LLMs (GPT-4o and GPT-4o mini) and local LLMs served by compatible inference servers, in particular, [vLLM](https://github.com/vllm-project/vllm) and [llama.cpp](https://github.com/ggerganov/llama.cpp), the decoding process can be constrained to ensure that the model's output adheres to a provided schema, improving the reliability of tool call generation and, in general, ensuring that the output can be reliably parsed and processed by downstream applications.

 Given a `ChatAgent` `agent` and a type `type`, we can define a strict copy of the agent as follows:
 ```python
 strict_agent = agent[type]
 ```

 We can use this to allow reliable extraction of typed values from an LLM with minimal prompting.
+For example, to generate typed values given `agent`'s current context, we can define the following:

 ```python
 def typed_llm_response(